playajames760/godot-tiny-mmo/README.md

 > [!WARNING]
-> This project is still in experimental state and core features are still missing.
+> This project is still in experimental state and core features are still missing (see [**#🚀 Features**](#-features)).
-> What might interest you most is this link [**Exporting Client and Server separately**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki/Exporting-the-project)
-> which will explain to you how this organization is viable.

 # Godot Tiny MMO

-A small-scale MMO / MMORPG developed with Godot Engine 4.x - 4.3, without relying on the built-in multiplayer nodes.
+A simple web MMO / MMORPG developed with Godot Engine 4.x - 4.3, created without relying on the built-in multiplayer nodes.

-Both the client and server are included within the same project, utilizing export presets to manage the separation.
+This project contains both client and server within the same codebase.
-These presets allow to export only the client-side without including server components, and vice versa.

-Feel free to explore the project details in the [**Wiki**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki).
+Using custom export presets, you can easily separate client and server builds (see the Wiki: [**Exporting Client and Server separately**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki/Exporting-the-project)).
+This setup enables client-only exports without server components and vice versa, keeping your builds optimized and secure.

+For additional details, check out the [**Wiki**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki).

 ![project-demo-screenshot](https://github.com/user-attachments/assets/ca606976-fd9d-4a92-a679-1f65cb80513a)